What to Know When Pawning A Luxury Watch

 Over the years, he’s seen a number of antique and expensive watches come under the magnifying glass.
 He says he can quickly tell how well the owner took care of his or her watch, which impacts their appraisal value.

-What Kind of Watch do I have?
+What Kind of Luxury Watch Do I Have?

 Most high-end watches are mechanical and are typically referred to as “collector’s items” or “collector’s timepieces.”
 With mechanical watches, time is measured by a spring-driven mechanism that needs to be wound periodically.
 These types of watches frequently have a clear sapphire casing, allowing you to see the inner workings of the watch.

-Battery operated watches are referred to as quartz watches because they send an electrical signal through a piece of crystal quartz.
+Battery-operated watches are referred to as quartz watches because they send an electrical signal through a piece of crystal quartz.
 These watches require little maintenance since they don’t need any winding.

 If you want your quartz watch to last longer, however, you should get a thorough cleaning every 5 years and the battery replaced by a professional every 1-2 years, according to the editors of Tourneau.